Robomikel/Steam-Server-Manager/README.md

 - - - -
- When creating a Schedule task to run Monitor script.
+ When creating a Schedule task to run Monitor script in background.
 - If using a user windows account.
 May need to add user to the "log on as batch job" to run the task under that account
 - - - -
  Does not install Dependencies like Visual C++ Redistributable